mpadge/typetracer/README.md

 passed as part of the `...` argument.
 Such additional parameters can be identified through having a `"formal"` entry of `NULL`, indicating that they are not part of the formal arguments to the function.

+The result also includes columns for all parameters both in unevaluated and evaluated forms.
+The former captures the parameters as passed to the function call, while the latter are the equivalent evaluated versions.
+The following examples illustrate the differences.

     x$uneval [x$par_name %in% c ("a", "b")]